hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 _States in this stage:_

 - **Policy Check:** Terraform Cloud is currently checking the plan against the organization's policies.
-- **Policy Override:** The policy check finished, but a soft-mandatory policy failed, so an apply cannot proceed without approval from a member of the owners team.
-The run pauses in this state.
+- **Policy Override:** The policy check finished, but a soft-mandatory policy failed, so an apply cannot proceed without approval from a user with permission to manage policies for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions --> The run pauses in this state.
 - **Policy Checked:** The policy check succeeded, and Sentinel will allow an apply to proceed.
 The run sometimes pauses in this state, depending on workspace settings.

 _Leaving this stage:_

 - If any hard-mandatory policies failed, the run skips to completion (**Plan Errored** state).
 - If any soft-mandatory policies failed, the run pauses in the **Policy Override** state.
-    - If a member of the owners team overrides the failed policy, the run proceeds to the **Policy Checked** state.
+    - If a user with permission to manage policies overrides the failed policy, the run proceeds to the **Policy Checked** state. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
-    - If an owner or a user with write access discards the run, the run skips to completion (**Discarded** state).
+    - If a user with permission to apply runs discards the run, the run skips to completion (**Discarded** state). ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
 - If the run reaches the **Policy Checked** state (no mandatory policies failed, or soft-mandatory policies were overridden):
     - If the plan can be auto-applied, the run proceeds automatically to the apply stage.
-(Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with write permissions.)
+Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with permission to apply runs. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
-    - If the plan can't be auto-applied, the run pauses in the **Policy Checked** state until a user with write access takes action.
-The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.
+    - If the plan can't be auto-applied, the run pauses in the **Policy Checked** state until a user with permission to apply runs takes action. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions --> The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.

 ## 5. The Apply Stage